SoftUni-Internal/interactive-content/EN/02-Functions/02-Declaring-and-Invoking-Functions.md

 ## Functions Without Parameters

-If a function do not receive arguments when invoked the **result is always the same** (unless it reads data from outside):
+If a function does not receive arguments when invoked the **it will always produce the same result** (unless it takes data from outside itself):

 ``` js live
 function printHeader() {